 Stay-over sitters are encouraged to make themselves at home, spending the time they would otherwise be at their own home, at your home :).
 At a minimum, they are expected to be at your home during evenings (arriving no later than 7pm) and early mornings, sleeping over every night.
 They are furthermore always expected to be present for any particular tasks (e.g. opening the home for the domestic worker).
 Stay-over sitters may also spend time at your home during the day, coming and going.On the day of your departure, your sitter will be home in time for your furkids' dinner routine; on the day of your return, they may leave after breakfast and arrange to return keys at a later, suitable time, or may stay until your return - whichever is easiest for everyone involved.

-Sitters log their locations with StudentCo every time they arrive and every time they leave your home.
-These records may be requested from StudentCo should you wish to verify time spent at your home.
+Sitters log their locations with you every time they arrive and every time they leave your home.

 We recommend that once and twice daily visits are done alone.